Anjali Chadha: Life

 She grew up in Louisville.
 She studied at DuPont Manual high school, and Massachusetts Institute of Technology.
 She founded Empowered, Inc. in 2016 In 2018, she was featured in the documentary, Science Fair.
-In May of 2018, Chadha won two prizes at the Intel International Science and Engineering Fair (Intel ISEF).
+In May 2018, Chadha won two prizes at the Intel International Science and Engineering Fair (Intel ISEF).
 She won the Environmental Engineering Intel ISEF Second Award and the Special Award: Air Force Research Laboratory on behalf of the United States Air Force First Award, winning $1500 and $750 respectively.
 She was also a member of the Center for Excellence in Education's 2018 Research Science Institute cohort.
 In 2019, she was one of 40 finalists for the Regeneron Science Talent Search (STS) for her invention of a sensor that could detect arsenic in drinking water from underground sources and received a $25,000 prize.

 Chadha was featured on an episode of Mission Unstoppable that aired on June 12, 2021.